microsoft/AustraliaBuildingFootprints/README.md

 ![](/images/connected_buildings_example.JPG)

 ### What is the vintage of this data?
-The vintage of the footprints depends on the vintage of the underlying imagery.
+Vintage of extracted building footprints depends on vintage of the underlying imagery.
 Bing Imagery is a composite of multiple sources, therefore it is difficult to know the exact dates for individual pieces of data.
+However we believe the vintage is anywhere from 2013 to 2018, with majority being from 2018.

 ### How good is the data?
 Our metrics show that in the vast majority of cases the quality is at least as good as data hand digitized buildings in OpenStreetMap.
 It is not perfect, particularly in dense urban areas but it provides good recall in rural areas.